Gotcha26/PiwigoPublish-lrc-plugin/README.md

 This plugin has been developed on an macOS platform with Apple silicon.
 I don't have a windows platform capable of running Lightroom Classic available so no testing at all has been carried out on a windows platform.

 The environment is:
-Apple macOS Tahoe 26.1
+- Apple macOS Tahoe 26.1
-Lightroom Classic 15.0.1 release
+- Lightroom Classic 15.0.1 release
-Piwigo 15.7.0 on Ubuntu 22.04.5 LTS
+- Piwigo 15.7.0 on Ubuntu 22.04.5 LTS

 The released version is currently at beta 0.9.4.
 As a beta release the code is still full of debugging messages as I've grappled with the complexities of accessing the Piwigo web srevice API via the LrHttp namespace with it's idiosyncrasies.
-These will be tidied up, and a more consistent pattern for the various LrHttp calls id planned to be implemented.
+These will be tidied up, and a more consistent pattern for the various LrHttp calls is planned to be implemented.

 However, in the meantime this plugin does what I need and hasn't corrupted either my Lightroom catalog or my Piwigo installation.
 If others want to try it pending a more official plugin being avaiable again I sugguest the following: